tobealive/docs/docs/concepts/functions/overview.md

 ## Parameter evaluation order

 The evaluation order of the parameters of function calls is *NOT* guaranteed.
-Take for example the following program:
+Take, for example, the following program:

 ```v
 fn f(a1 int, a2 int, a3 int) {